Dear Mountain Shadows Community,

 Full-day children (including Elementary): morning snack and lunch

 Extended Hours children: morning snack, lunch, afternoon snack

-We have suspended school tours during the school day to prevent additional adults from entering the buildings.
-This restriction will extend to parents who will be asked to wait outside the school for drop-off, pick-up, and in the case of other situations.
+At this time, we are not allowing visitors into the school.
+Parents will be asked to wait outside the school for drop-off, pick-up, and in the case of other situations.

 Studies have shown that fresh air helps reduce the spread of the virus, therefore each class will look for additional time to spend outside in their outside environment or in other areas of the campus.
 Groups will not be mixed during outside times.
 Every effort will be made to allow for fresh air circulation within the classroom by opening windows when possible.
 Classroom windows will be opened first thing each morning to allow fresh air into the room.

-Classroom teachers will be sharing additional information directly to parents about supplies, schedules, and other expectations before school starts.
+Classroom teachers will be sharing additional information directly with parents about supplies, schedules, and other expectations before school starts.

 All guidelines are subject to change based on the changing guidelines of the State of Colorado, the Boulder County Health Department, the Colorado Office of Early Childhood, and our school nurse.
-We will remain flexible during this time and will do our best to provide as much notice as possible to parents and caregivers.
+We will remain flexible during this time and do our best to provide as much notice as possible to parents and caregivers.
 Please do not hesitate to ask questions or share ways we can improve our processes and protocols as we continue to work together to provide students with a safe and joyful learning environment while trying to limit the risk of spreading the virus.
-Please email your child’s teacher or the educational leadership at: email@example.com.

-Please note that Mountain Shadows operates under a childcare license for children ages 1-12 year.
+Please note that Mountain Shadows operates under a childcare license for children ages 1-12 years.
 This allows us to operate independently of the BVSD or other elementary school closure mandates.
-This gives us the opportunity to make decisions such as moving to online learning only when we, the Mountain Shadows staff, feel like it is necessary for the safety of our particular school community.